christian-draeger/basic-selenium-project/README.md

 Therefore you'll be able to write more intuitive and selenium specific assertions to give you the possibility to easily assert things like if an element is displayed etc.

 #### ⏱️ Waits
 Testing web applications that are asynchroniously loading / rerendering parts of the page can become hard to test with Selenium.
 [Awaitility](https://github.com/awaitility/awaitility) is a DSL that allows you to express expectations of an asynchronous system in a concise and easy to read manner and is therefore added to this project.

 #### 📊 Allure Test Result Report
+##### (in progress, not implemented yet)
 [Allure](http://allure.qatools.ru) provides a good representation of test execution output and is designed to create reports that are clear to everyone by creating graphs regarding test execution time, overall test result overviews, test result history, etc.

 #### 🚀 Template Testing
 From time to time we are writing tests that doesn't need browser interactions like clicking or execution of Javascript.
 We'll use template testing using [skrape{it}](https://docs.skrape.it/docs/) to achieve these types of tests because it's much much faster and more robust then Selenium.
 Please have a look at the [example test](https://github.com/christian-draeger/selenium-kotlin-example/blob/13c75c3a86be3b09eabf7f70a6b92c5451f95c9d/src/test/kotlin/ExampleTemplateIT.kt)